 Range Server - Range servers are responsible for managing ranges of table data, handling all reading and writing of data.
 They can manage up to potentially thousands of ranges and are agnostic to the set of ranges that they manage or the tables of which they're a part.
 Ranges can move freely from one range server to another, an operation that is mostly orchestrated by the Master.

-DFS Broker - Hypertable is capable of running on top of any filesystem.
-To achieve this, the system has abstracted the interface to the filesystem by sending all filesystem requests through a Distributed File System (DFS) broker process.
-The DFS broker provides a normalized filesystem interface and translates normalized filesystem requests into native filesystem requests and vice-versa.
-DFS brokers have been developed for HDFS, MapR, Ceph, KFS, and local (for running on top of a local filesystem).
+FS Broker - Hypertable is capable of running on top of any filesystem.
+To achieve this, the system has abstracted the interface to the filesystem by sending all filesystem requests through a File System (FS) broker process.
+The FS broker provides a normalized filesystem interface and translates normalized filesystem requests into native filesystem requests and vice-versa.
+FS brokers have been developed for HDFS, MapR, Ceph, KFS, and local (for running on top of a local filesystem).

 Like a relational database, Hypertable represents data as tables of information.
 Each row in a table has cells containing related information, and each cell is identified, in part, by a row key and column name.
 Support for up to 255 column names is provided when the table is created.
 Hypertable provides two additional features: